tsahara/r7rs/content/prog.md

-The \ide{cond-expand} declaration has the same syntax and semantics as the \ide{cond-expand} expression type, except that it expands to spliced-in library declarations rather than expressions enclosed in {\cf begin}.
+The \ide{cond-expand} declaration has the same syntax and semantics as the \ide{cond-expand} expression type, except that it expands to spliced-in library declarations rather than expressions enclosed in ``begin``.